evalancaster/handson-2021-version-control/text/05_Getting_a_Git_Repo.md

 more than one protocol.
 For example, the source code to Git itself can be cloned either over the git:// protocol:

+First, go to the directory of the local repository like so
+    `cd <directory/path>`

     git clone git://git.kernel.org/pub/scm/git/git.git

 or over http: